LauroCRibeiro/Python-Coronavirus-Tracker/README.md

 - pip install tkinter

-This is a simple GUI aplication which tracks the Covid-19 official numbers and plot them as a graph.
+This is a simple GUI aplication which tracks the Covid-19 official numbers by the country name and plot them as a graph.